-NQPs will own and maintain a portfolio of agreed learning outcomes that will be evidenced in order for the individual to progress through the consolidation period and individual trusts will determine how best to support their new paramedics during the consolidation period.
+NQPs will own and maintain a portfolio of agreed learning outcomes that will be evidenced, in order for the individual to progress through the consolidation period.
+Individual trusts will determine how best to support their new paramedics during the consolidation period.
 The consolidation of the application of theoretical knowledge and practical skills in operational settings will be assessed against standard specified learning outcomes.

 A new schematic has been produced to describe the two year post-registration consolidation period.

-The fast track programme for newly qualified paramedics is currently in development.
-This is expected to be completed shortly and will be based on nationally agreed principles.
+The fast track programme for newly qualified paramedics is based on nationally agreed principles.